miklevin/MikeLev.in/botify-api.md

 **Rationale**: Just because you happen to work at an enterprise SEO company and possess this peculiar intersection of skills - like crafting prompts that give LLMs instant deep-knowledge (think Neo suddenly knowing kung fu) - doesn't mean you actually understand BQL.
 In fact, needing to write this prompt rather proves the opposite... wait, did I just create a paradox?
 Anyway, there's a very subtle chicken-and-egg problem that this file in general and this example in particular helps address: ***validation of collection fields*** so you can template automations without them being too fragile.

-# Download Link-Graph Enhancements: How To Download Data That is Available to Enhance Link-Graph Visualization.
+# Color-Code Link-Graphs: How To Download Data to Enhance Website Link-Graph Visualization.

 ```python
 import os